 Once you’ve satisfied the requirements detailed in ISO 45001, it’s expected that you regularly audit your performance.
 This ensures that, after becoming certified, companies continue to meet the standard guidelines.

 After ISO 45001 is successfully obtained, an organisation’s certification can remain valid for up to three years, warranted that they monitor their systems appropriately.
-When this time has elapsed, if they intend to renew their compliance, their systems will need to be reviewed and re-assessed against the standard requirements.
+When this time has elapsed, if they intend to renew their ISO compliance, their occupational health and safety management systems will need to be reviewed and re-assessed against the standard requirements.

 Certification isn’t achieved overnight, so if you’re interested in improving your business’ OHS compliance, why not start the process now?
 By adopting a commitment to identifying, addressing and managing ongoing risks in your organisation, you can keep your employees safe, happy and healthy.